Mattjesc/UART-CDC-Design/README.md

 **Three Process State Machine (Mealy)**: This involves three separate always blocks, one for state transitions, one for output logic, and one for handling specific conditions or actions related to the state transitions.
 This approach can further modularize the design, making it easier to manage complex state behaviors.

+- **Warning**: This approach provides clear separation and modularization but requires careful synchronization between the processes to avoid timing issues.
 - **Application in Project**:
   - This methodology is applied in the UART reception state machine.
 The first always block handles state transitions (e.g., idle, rwait, recv, rcheck) based on the `rx` input signal.
 The second always block manages the output logic for the received data (`rxout`) and the reception completion signal (`rxdone`).
 The third always block handles conditions such as bit sampling and timing (e.g., `bitDone_rx_reg`) to ensure accurate data reception.
 This modularization allows for clear separation of the reception logic, improving readability and maintainability.